 For specific Ski and Snowshoe trail information please Click Here.

 Prefer something a little less strenuous?
-Take a Winter Wonders Bus ride on Three-Mile Drive (see the Sculpture Garden in snow), offered at noon and 1:30 p.m.
-Saturdays and Sundays, through April 27 ($3 per ticket available at Visitor Center).
+Take a Winter Wonders Bus ride on Three-Mile Drive (see the Sculpture Garden in snow), offered on selected winter weekends and times.
+Tickets available at the Visitor Center Information Desk.
 The drive is closed to motorized vehicles through April 15.
 However, pedestrians welcome!